 Turkish Journal of Immunology (e-ISSN 2147-8325), accepts original articles, short communications, invited reviews and editorial papers, on condition that they have not been published elsewhere previously but in abstract form.
-The journal accepts manuscripts both in Turkish and English to be published online.
+The journal accepts manuscripts in English to be published online.

 Turkish Journal of Immunology does not charge any article submission or processing charges.

 A manuscript will be considered only with the understanding that it is an original contribution that has not been published elsewhere.

 In addition, the editors encourage the submission of book reviews, meeting reports and correspondence related to the field of immunology.
 Turkish Journal of Immunology is the official and periodic publication of the Turkish Society of Immunology with scientific content; it is published three times a year (April, August and December).

 The official abbreviation of the Turkish Journal of Immunology is TJI, however, it should be denoted as Turk J Immunol when referenced.
 In the international indexes and databases, the name of the journal has been registered as Turkish Journal of Immunology and abbreviated as Turk J Immunol.